wenjiegit/Bull-Live-Encoder/README.md

 1.  support multi-scene, and change scene quickly.
 2.  support ingest from process, eg, from game on windows platform.
 3.  support push htpp + flv stream to Bull-Live-Server ,which support this stream pushing.
-4.  support record to flv file.
-5.	support play rtmp stream on windows platform using flash tech.
+4.	support play rtmp stream on windows platform using flash tech.

 history
 =================